SayantanRC/src_custom_initramfs/README.md

 ## Gathering binaries
 The following binaries are recommended to be added.
 You may add more (or less) depending on your needs.
-`bash, mkdir, ls, tail, grep, cut, awk, mount, umount, insmod, modprobe, switch_root`
+`bash, mkdir, ls, tail, grep, cut, awk, mount, umount, insmod, lsmod, modprobe, switch_root`
 To find the location of the binary, in terminal, type `type <binary-name>` or `which <binary-name>`.
 Example: `which modprobe` gives output `/usr/bin/modprobe`
 We need to copy each of them in the respective directories.
 In the above example of modprobe, the command would be `cp -p /usr/bin/modprobe usr/bin/modprobe`.
 ### AUTOMATION!